awsdocs/aws-global-accelerator-dev-guide/doc_source/auth-and-access-control.md

 Global Accelerator supports temporary credentials\.
 With temporary credentials, you can sign in with federation, assume an IAM role, or assume a cross\-account role\.
 You obtain temporary security credentials by calling AWS STS API operations such as [https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.

 **Service\-linked roles**
-Global Accelerator does not support service\-linked roles\.
+Global Accelerator supports service\-linked roles\.
 This feature allows a service to assume a [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account, and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 **Service roles**
 Global Accelerator does not support service roles\.
 This feature allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
 Service roles appear in your IAM account and are owned by the account\.
 This means that an IAM administrator can change the permissions for this role\.
 However, this might break the functionality of the service\.